randombio.com

 ChatGPT is the ultimate groupthink.
 It might just be the greatest thing for science ever

-Don't put your milk on the bottom shelf
+Don't put your milk on the bottom shelf of the refrigerator

 A silly example about something that's ridiculously easy to check, but the media still get it wrong